 Magnetic Drawing Board

 For those who aren’t doing the screen thing just yet, try my trick instead – an Etch A Sketch!
-Jack loves his, and will play with it for hours… and I love that he can draw without me having to bring along a bunch of droppable, losable crayons.
+Jack loves his, and will play with it for hours… so I’m gonna ride that train as long as possible!
+Plus, I love that he can draw without me having to bring along a bunch of droppable, losable crayons.
 Just get one with an attached stylus, and you’re golden:

 Inflatable Toddler Bed